David Kernan: Early life

 He began singing as a child with the choir at the University Church of St Mary the Virgin, and became head chorister.
 He attended Portchester School in Bournemouth, an 11–16 boys secondary school, but left at the age of 15.
 At the behest of his mother, he began training as a chef.

 A short time later, Kernan began acting with the Bournemouth Shakespeare Players.
-Kernan's career in the theatre began in 1957 as an assistant stage manager at the Theatre Royal in Huddersfield, West Yorkshire.
+Kernan's career in the theatre began in 1957 as an assistant stage manager at the Theatre Royal in Huddersfield, West Riding of Yorkshire.
 Encouraged to continue acting, he moved to London and became a shop assistant.

 Career

 Theatre

 Kernan made his West End debut as a member of the chorus in the musical Where’s Charley? at the Palace Theatre.
 The musical opened on 20 February 1958 and ran for 404 performances.
 Kernan used the income to pay for acting, dancing, and singing lessons.

 After a stint on television, he appeared as the Hon.
 Ernest Woolley in Our Man Crichton in its West End debut at the Shaftesbury Theatre.
 The play premiered on 22 December 1964, and ran for 208 performances.

 In 1970 he appeared in the original London production of the musical 1776.
 He played the role of Count Malcolm in the original London production of Sondheim's A Little Night Music (1975-76).
 In 1977 he was nominated for a Tony Award for Best Performance by a Featured Actor in a Musical for his appearance in the original Broadway cast of Side by Side by Sondheim.
 He also made two appearances on BBC TV's long running music hall variety show, The Good Old Days, in the 1970s and 1980s.